openshift/enhancements/enhancements/network/core-network-policies.md

 - Audit the policies for compliance

-- Ensure all OpenShift namespaces have a default deny-all policy defined, and identify those that do not (including “openshift-” namespaces managed by a non Red Hat operator)
+- Ensure all OpenShift namespaces have a default deny-all policy for both egress and ingress defined, and identify those that do not (including `openshift-` namespaces managed by a non Red Hat operator)

 ### Non-Goals

-- We are not considering requiring the definition of Admin Network Policy for components (yet).
-But the documentation of the network connections that a namespace uses should make future development of Admin Network Policy easier.
+- We are not considering requiring the definition of Admin Network Policy for components.
+But the documentation of the network connections that a namespace uses should make future development of Admin Network Policy easier should we desire it.
 We will be using Admin Network Policy to allow cluster admins to override our namespace Network Policies if needed.
+One of the reasons for not requiring core components to have Admin Network Policy is that then the operational complexity of managing them across upgrades would need to move to a third-party operator.
+Similarly, it is better to have the network policies near the code that uses them so that the team responsible for the objects develops and maintains the network policies.

 - Adding policies for operators not created by Red Hat